Find Affordable College Courses

 Evanston, IL

-Our analysis found Northwestern University to be the best school for mechanical engineering students who want to pursue a bachelor’s degree in Illinois.
-Northwestern is a fairly large private not-for-profit school located in the small city of Evanston.
+Our 2023 rankings named Northwestern University the best school in Illinois for mechanical engineering students working on their bachelor’s degree.
+Northwestern is a very large private not-for-profit school located in the small city of Evanston.

 Full Mechanical Engineering at Northwestern University Report

-You’ll join some of the best and brightest minds around you if you attend University of Illinois at Urbana-Champaign.
-The school came in at #2 on this year’s Best Mechanical Engineering Bachelor’s Degree Schools in Illinois list.
-UIUC is a fairly large public school located in the small city of Champaign.
+You’ll be in good company if you decide to attend University of Illinois at Urbana-Champaign.
+It ranked #2 on our 2023 Best Mechanical Engineering Bachelor’s Degree Schools in Illinois list.
+UIUC is a very large public school located in the city of Champaign.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $500.

-Read full report on Mechanical Engineering at University of Illinois at Urbana-Champaign
+Full Mechanical Engineering at University of Illinois at Urbana-Champaign Report

 #3